socolofs/tamoc/README.txt

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 0.1.13: Updated the temperature output for the bent plume model so
+                that the correct temperature is saved when heat transfer ends.
+                Added the particle time to the state space of the stratified plume model and added the hydrate formation model of Jun et al. (2015) to the particle objects in the dispersed phases module.
+The hydrate formation time is set at the start of a simulation and is properly implemented for all three simulation modules in the ``TAMOC`` suite.
+To compute the hydrate formation time using the equations from Jun et al.
+                (2015), use the function
+                `dispersed_phases.hydrate_formation_time`.
 Version 0.1.12: Replaced methods for equilibrium and viscosity with better
                 algorithms.
 Fixed small inconsistencies in the dbm.py module for clean bubbles, and updated the seawater equations of